 Honesty, authenticity and the practice of empathy is encouraged always.
 Everyone is welcome regardless of background, status, education, colour or abilities.
 Neurodiversity is key to acceptance and inclusivity.
 Well-being, mental health and regeneration are considered crucial to being able to make kind choices for ourselves, others and everything around us.
 Edenists believe in finding the good in everyone and will work hard to make sure everyone has a support structure in place for even the most challenging members of society.

 Supporters of the movement believe that we should be living in eco-friendly intentional communities based on kindness and that we should all have access to land to become self-sustaining.
-With new initiatives to share land such as EdenKind’s ‘Space Programme’, organic wholefood could be available to everyone, whether that is by growing-your-own with community supported agriculture, free seed banks shared by growers whose crops have provided more than they need or local veg box schemes.
+With new initiatives to share land such as EdenKind’s ‘Space Programme’, and CSAs (community supported agriculture), organic wholefood could be available to everyone, whether that is by growing-your-own or being part of a CSA.
+With free seed banks shared by growers whose crops have provided more than they need or local veg box schemes, Edenists love to share good food.
 In densely populated urban areas, all spaces that could be made green could be given over to being cultivated for permaculture, re-wilded for wildlife to thrive or as parks.
 Edenists believe that one does not need to be at the expense of the other, and education on how this can be achieved should be available and free to everyone.

 Education for all should be free and tailored to individual needs.
 Infrastructures should be in place so that wherever possible, everyone finds a purpose and gets support to find something they love doing that also contributes to society.
 Education should include the facts on the climate crisis, how to grow your own food and how to care for the environment and ourselves using only sustainable methods.
 Empathy should be taught in all schools alongside mindfulness and meditation techniques.